 - Add 10 drops of rosemary or peppermint oil to a liter of water.

-- Spray the plant every 3-5 days until the mites are gone.
+- Spray the plant every 3 to 5 days until the mites are gone.

 4. Predatory Mites: